Introduction

 Appendix

 Research indicates that without clear guidelines, evaluation criteria and priorities may shift in the process of the search, potentially disadvantaging some candidates.
 One way to avoid this is to establish clear evaluation criteria ahead of the evaluation process along with a shared understanding of how the different criteria will be prioritized in the search.
 Ideally, the committee in consultation with the department should have an explicit evaluation mechanism spelled out prior to reviewing any files.
 Evaluation criteria should not restrict the search beyond the scope stipulated in the job ad and charge of search.
-A sample evaluation sheet is included below for references, though, the needs and objectives of each search will vary.
+A sample evaluation sheet is included below for references, though of course the needs and objectives of each search will vary.

-Applicant’s name:
+Applicant’s name:___________________________________________

 Please indicate which of the following are true for you (check all that apply):